-North Dakota allocates 56 percent of its grant aid based on financial need (rather than solely merit or other criteria), which is below the Midwest and national benchmarks.
+The implementation of the Freedom Scholarship program in South Dakota will result in an increased share of grant aid allocated based on financial need (rather than solely merit or other criteria).
+South Dakota allocated three percent of its grant aid based on financial need in 2021-22, which was below the Midwest and national benchmarks.